Discovery Wine Club Review

-We frequently see highly-rated and special wines pass through the WineAccess inventory.
-We know they’re picking quality wine that is always interesting, whether it represents the tried-and-true or the bold new efforts of pedigreed winemakers and upstarts.
+I frequently see highly-rated and special wines pass through the WineAccess inventory.
+I know they’re picking quality wine that is always interesting, whether it represents the tried-and-true or the bold new efforts of pedigreed winemakers and upstarts.

 There are some amazing white, rosé, and sparkling wines out there and they’re sometimes even harder to find than the reds.
 We’d love to see a wine club option that doesn’t include red wine.
 We’d also like to see a gift membership option with prepaid subscriptions.